 - Engineering principles

 This module consolidates your knowledge and understanding of a broad range of engineering principles such as measurement systems and units, thermal physics and mechanical and electrical principles.
 The teaching is supported by laboratory experiments.

 - Engineering principles 2

 This module develops your knowledge of engineering concepts such as material science, fluid mechanics and thermodynamics, allowing them to be further developed in future years of study.

 - Study and laboratory skills

-This module provides an introduction to both study and laboratory skills to support study of the Extended Degree programme and for entry into BEng or BSc programmes.
-The module will introduce study skills considering both individual and team-working skills, it will cover exam preparation, revision and question answering techniques.
+This module introduces study skills considering both individual and team-working skills.
 It will also introduce you to your own Personal Development Planning process.
-This module will enable you to develop and use appropriate safe working practices in the workshop or laboratory environment specific to your subject /discipline.
-Assessment method: 100% coursework.
+This module will enable you to develop and use appropriate safe working practices in the workshop or laboratory environment specific to your subject/discipline.